holochain/docs-pages/README.md

 To rebuild the `latest` versions of the guidebook and api reference, which is the `develop` branch of holochain-rust, run `./build_docs.sh develop`.

+> nodejs is a dependency for adding a new version

 To add a new version, run `./add_new_version.sh v0.0.X-alphaX 0.0.X-alphaX 2019-01-24`, where the first argument is exactly the git tag of the version, the second is the git tag without the `v` prefix, and the third is the current nightly version of Rust.

 > this is Mac only at the moment, unless you compile the code in `src` on a different platform.